-All our integration students are full time members of the school community and participate in the full range of school curricula and extra-curricula activities.
+All our integration students participate in school curricula and extra-curricula activities.
 Regular pupil support group (PSG) meetings are held to discuss the students' progress and any particular concerns.

-הנוך לנער על פי דרכו - "Educate each child according to her/his way."
+- "Educate each child according to her/his way."
 Proverbs

 CURRICULUM OUTLINE